deanbiscocho/Mix-Match/README.md

 ## License

 Mix-Match is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---